-This program offers students a broad, interdisciplinary orientation to modern business theory and practice.
-General business majors study each facet of business, but they do not do so in as much depth as would one majoring in a specific facet.
-This program is especially helpful for those who may wish to start or work in a small or medium sized enterprise where employees and managers will be required to exhibit a broad range of business competencies.
+The General Business Administration program trains business generalists.
+While General Business majors learn about different functional areas of business, including Management, Marketing, Accounting and Finance, they do not specialize in any particular area.
+This program is most suitable for those students who may not have strong interest in any particular area of business, and who may wish to start or work in a small or medium-sized enterprise where employees and managers will be required to exhibit a broad range of business competencies.
 Students can qualify for a variety of jobs in many sectors of business because of their broad based preparation in general business.
 This preparation is especially suitable for those who want to be entrepreneurs, starting or managing small to medium-sized businesses.
 The General Business Administration degree has two options.